sravanpannala/blog/content/posts/distributed-compiling/index.md

 # Monitoring
 Congratulations on getting this far.
 Now you can use `makepkg` to build packages using `icecream`.
 You can monitor it using either `icemon` or `icecream-sundae` that you may have installed earlier. `icemon` screen looks like this:
 ![](./dist_comp_1.png)
-One of the common issues is firewall blocking the ports for `icecream` so make sure that this port is open on all nodes.
+One of the common issues is the firewall blocking the ports for `icecream` so make sure that this port is open on all nodes.
 ```
 UDP Source Port 8765
 ```